Amruth22/TJTMS/MIGRATION_GUIDE.md

 4. **Character Encoding Issues**:
    - Ensure your MySQL database is using utf8mb4 encoding
    - Check that the data was properly encoded in the original database

+### PyMySQL vs mysqlclient

+This project uses PyMySQL instead of mysqlclient because:
+- It's a pure Python package, so it doesn't require any C compiler or MySQL development headers
+- It's easier to install on various platforms
+- It provides similar functionality to mysqlclient

+If you encounter any performance issues, you might consider switching to mysqlclient which is generally faster but requires more complex installation.